Amazon Faves

 Grand Cayman Time Zone

 However, it’s good to be aware of these differences ahead of time when planning your stop at the port, especially for excursions.
-Most cruise lines operate on “ship time” set to the time of their departing port, so for sailings out of the Florida ports, a common departure port for ships sailing to Grand Cayman, the ship time is likely Eastern Standard Time (EST).
+Most cruise lines operate on “ship time” set to the time of their departing port, so for sailings out of the Florida ports, a standard departure port for ships sailing to Grand Cayman, the ship time is likely Eastern Standard Time (EST).

 Grand Cayman also operates on Eastern Standard Time (EST) when standard time is observed (November through March), but operates on Eastern Daylight Time (EDT) when daylight saving time is in effect (March through November).